 The show’s UK home will continue to be Netflix, meaning a UK premiere of Friday 16th October – continuing the service’s tradition of debuting new episodes a day after US transmission.

-New episodes will follow on Netflix every Friday for the duration of the series, meaning UK audiences won’t have to wait much longer than their US counterparts.
+The Star Trek Discovery season 3 release schedule will see new episodes follow on Netflix every Friday for the duration of the series, meaning UK audiences won’t have to wait much longer than their US counterparts.

 The release date comes roughly 18 months since the season two finale, with the delay said to be caused by the coronavirus lockdown, which made postproduction a far slower process.